 - Recognise the time constraints associated with conducting a full investigation and allow reasonable time to respond to your concerns.

-Whilst we recognise that some concerns can provoke an emotional response, we will not accept threatening or harassing behaviour towards our staff, and will take steps supported by legal action as appropriate to ensure that they can continue its work safely and securely.
+Whilst we recognise that some concerns can provoke an emotional response, we will not accept threatening or harassing behaviour towards our staff, and will take steps supported by appropriate legal action.